Testing recommendations for PFAS

 - Periodically test food ingredients that are potentially contaminated with PFAS using FDA’s approved method, and investigate possible sources whenever measurable PFAS is found.

 - Systematically screen paper and plastic products intended to contact food for presence of total organic flourine and investigate levels over 100 parts per million (ppm) which indicate likely intentional use.

 The extent of PFAS food contamination is poorly understood but potentially significant, especially when food is produced around facilities where PFAS is or has been manufactured, processed or used.
 In addition, there are significant concerns that PFAS-treated paper, paperboard and similar fiber-based food contact articles such as bowls and wrappers can contaminate not only food, but paper recycling and composting operations as well.

-Given PFAS’ potential health consequences and recent attention in the media, food manufacturers and retailers need to know that their products are not contaminated.
+Given PFAS’ potential health and environmental consequences and recent attention in the media, food manufacturers and retailers need to know that their products are not contaminated.
 Testing is the best method to instill confidence.
-While food manufacturers and retailers may specify that PFAS-treated food contact articles not be used, low-cost screening tools can help verify compliance.
+While food manufacturers and retailers may specify that PFAS-treated food contact articles are not used, low-cost screening tools can help verify compliance.

 The problem with PFAS: A deep-dive

 Why are PFAS important?

 Virtually all Americans have PFAS in their body due to the chemicals’ extensive use in consumer products and industrial facilities, persistence in the environment, and the tendency of some forms to bioaccumulate in the human body.
 The two most thoroughly studied PFAS chemicals, PFOA and PFOS, are associated with an array of serious health risks at very low levels of exposure; emerging evidence indicates that other PFAS forms are also problematic.

 Given the mounting evidence, EDF recommends that food manufacturers avoid the intentional use of PFAS in food packaging.
 Click here for more information about the health implications of PFAS.